Sri Lanka: pro-democracy defenders and three media workers assaulted for covering ongoing unrest, their media outlet visitedEvent

 - Freedom of assembly

 - Freedom of expression

 - Event Location

 - Summary for Publications

-On 22 July 2022, three media workers of the media outlet Xposure News were physically assaulted by the police while covering the ongoing repression of the anti-government protests, and days after the media outlet was visited by the police in Colombo, Sri Lanka.
+On 22 July 2022, a number of pro-democracy defenders and three media workers of the media outlet Xposure News were physically assaulted by the police while taking part in and covering the ongoing repression of the anti-government protests, and days after the media outlet was visited by the police in Colombo, Sri Lanka.